Compare different types of wiki software and choose the right tool.

 "The stock interface design has a modern feel and is simple for new users to use.
 Granular permissions can be set up for specific roles on a per-content basis and permissions will waterfall down to child content.
 However, the current installation process involves many steps and may be a lot to take in for people not familiar with setting up Laravel applications."

-XWiki is both an open-source enterprise wiki software and a platform for quickly writing simple collaborative web applications.
+XWiki is both an open-source enterprise wiki software and a platform for simple web application development.
 It's written in Java with a design emphasis on extensibility — the "X" in the name comes from "eXtensible Wiki".
 On top of this platform a wide range of applications can be developed, targeted mainly at enterprise-level needs.

 What users say about XWki: